 I’d often spend a few minutes thumbing through the catalogues, just for fun.
 Today’s batch featured a two-story inflatable reindeer (with integrated fan that “inflates the reindeer in five minutes and maintains inflation”), an automatic pot-stirrer (only $60), waffle tongs, a solar pineapple pedestal garden fountain (soothing sounds of cascading water…without the hassle of extension cords), sunglasses (whose frames are smoothed to a high gloss “as a result of being tumbled in teakwood and bamboo”), and a “running dress” complete with convenient “cleavage pocket.”
 I could go on.

 The year of giving local

-After a week or two of catalogue-perusing, my eyes glazed over, and I decided that this holiday season and throughout 2013, I’d give local, no matter the gift-giving occasion.
+After a week or two of catalogue-perusing, my eyes glazed over, and I decided that this holiday season and throughout this year, I’d give local, no matter the gift-giving occasion.

 Within minutes, I came up with more than a half-dozen suggestions that met my criteria:

 - A gift certificate for home landscaping services.
 Landscapers plant, prune and care for trees and shrubs; create gardens and “hardscape” features such as fences, walls and patios; improve soil; mow lawns and plow snow.